 Document Type : Original Paper

-Islamic Azad University, Science and Research Branch, Tehran, Iran
+Department of Medical Radiation, Faculty of Engineering, Islamic Azad University, Science and Research Branch, Tehran, Iran.

 Radiological technology department of actually paramedical sciences, Babol University of medical sciences

-Medical Physics Dept., Mashhad University of Medical Sciences
+Medical Physics Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.

 Introduction: Multifunctional of cancer-specific tumor biomarkers is a potent therapeutic approach to treat cancer diseases with high efficacy.
 Among these methods that can be mentioned are the composition and design of nanoparticles and photosensitizers (PS).
 The purpose of this study is to investigate the effect of gold nanoparticles (GNPs) coated thioglucose (Tio) combined with methylene blue photosensitizer to enhance the efficacy of hybrid therapy (photodynamic and radiation therapy).